mulle-nat-stash/mulle-core-developer/README.md

+# mulle-core-developer

-# 🧢 mulle-core developer kit for mulle-sde
+🧢  mulle-core developer kit for mulle-sde

 Use `mulle-sde init -m mulle-core/c-developer` to create projects that tap into the functionality of the following libraries: